(Above image of the Gospel of Thomas courtesy of the

 versions of the Gospel of Thomas were discovered during archeological excavations

-of an ancient library in Oxyrhynchus, Egypt.
+of an ancient site in Oxyrhynchus, Egypt.
 (Fragments of the Gospel of Mary were also found at Oxyrhynchus.)
 The three papyrus fragments of Thomas

 known as the Oxyrhynchus fragments date to between 130 - 250 CE.